Capri Yacht Charters

 Known just as much for its natural beauty as its location in idyllic Italy, Capri is regarded as the perfect yacht charter destination because of its white-sand beaches, towering seaside cliffs, glimmering turquoise waters, secluded caves, and vast, verdant plains.

-Once the private playground of Emperor Augustus, today, Capri is a chosen summer destination for luxury yacht charter guests yearning to explore its plentiful sites – from the wondrous Grotta Azzura and heavenly Monte Solare views to its 14th- century monastery of Certosa di San Giacomo, Emperor Tiberius’s palace ruins, and the bustling “salotto del mondo,” otherwise known as the social center of Capri.
+Once the private playground of Emperor Augustus, today, Capri is a chosen summer destination for luxury yacht charters and guests yearning to explore its plentiful sites – from the wondrous Grotta Azzura and heavenly Monte Solare views to its 14th- century monastery of Certosa di San Giacomo, Emperor Tiberius’s palace ruins, and the bustling “salotto del mondo,” otherwise known as the social center of Capri.
 Its inherent charm is further complemented by its plentiful designer shops, cool cafes, grand villas, overgrown orchards, and yacht-filled harbors – making it the ideal destination for luxury yacht charters in Italy.

 Capri Yacht Charters – Things To Do & See